 Sremski Karlovci History and Attractions

 We departed the monastery and drove a short distance to Sremski Karlovci, a baroque village on the slopes of Mt.
 Fruška Gora.
-The area is part of the Autonomous Province of Vojvodina and the Pannonian Basin in northernmost Serbia.
+The area is part of the Autonomous Province of Vojvodina and the Pannonian Basin, between the South Carpathians and Dinarides in northernmost Serbia.
 It’s bordered to the south by Belgrade and the Sava and Danube Rivers.

 Sremski Karlovci has fascinating history and exceptional architecture created during the 18th, 19th, and 20th centuries.
-There are many wineries in the region, and some are noted for their famous Bermet wine, produced exclusively in Sremski Karlovci.
+There are many wineries in the region.
+Some are noted for their famous Bermet wine, produced exclusively in Sremski Karlovci.
 It’s interesting to note that Bermet was found on the Titanic.

 I drank from the historic Fountain “Four Lions” built in 1799 in honor of Sremski Karlovci’s first public water supply system.
 A legend claims that “whoever drinks from the fountain will return to Karlovci,” so guess I’ll be coming back!
 We spent a few hours walking the town, admiring architecture, visiting interesting shops, and tasting local wines at Podrum vina Bajilo, a small family winery.
-Katarina bought several bottles of Bermet as gifts to take back to Russia.
-Apparently, it’s a coveted wine there.
+Katarina bought several bottles of Bermet as gifts to take back to Russia, where it’s a coveted wine.

 Apart from being a spiritual center, Karlovci was the “meeting point of Serbia’s cultural elites, poets, and prominent people”.
 Because of the city’s close vicinity to Austria, and its role with the Viennese Court under the Habsburg Monarchy, Karlovci was known as a “city well ahead of its time”.